 Multi-children families use the following calculation: Your oldest child is the first child rate for the school he/she attends and the remaining children are charged the 2nd, 3rd, and 4th child rates for the school they attend based on birth order.
 With the discounts for multiple children, our mission is to make Catholic education available and affordable for families of all sizes!

-The un-subsidized true cost of education per Grade School Student is $5,275.
+The un-subsidized actual cost of education per Grade School Student is $5,182.
 However, thanks to the generosity of St. Anthony parishioners and those that donate to the St. Anthony Schools Annual Fund, our Actual Tuition Rates reflects only a portion of the true cost of education.
 Our Actual Tuition Rates reflect these contributions.

 Resource Fees are assessed for each student to cover expenses including textbooks, e-books, technology fees, special materials needed for particular classes or courses, guidance and counseling, photo IDs, retreats, class dues, testing fees, etc.